Read on to learn about our community, and those brothers and sisters who live

-The Franciscans of Halifax, under the inspiration of the Holy Spirit, consecrate their lives totally to God, committing themselves to more closely follow Jesus Christ, who chose to be poor, chaste and obedient, in a stable form of living founded on the Franciscan spirit and tradition.
+Under the inspiration of the Holy Spirit, we consecrate our lives totally to God, committing ourselves to more closely follow Jesus Christ, who chose to be poor, chaste and obedient, in a stable form of living founded on the Franciscan spirit and tradition.

-They dedicate themselves and strive for the perfection of charity in their fraternal life and service to the Church, according to the Franciscan charism and service to anyone that God’s providence may send to them.
-In this way they serve the Kingdom of God on Earth and they are a sign of the heavenly glory to come, to the honour of God, the building up of the Church and the salvation of the world.
+We dedicate ourselves, striving for the perfection of charity in our fraternal life and service to the Church, according to the Franciscan charism and service to anyone that God’s providence may send our way.
+In this way, we seek to serve the Kingdom of God on Earth and be a sign of the heavenly glory to come, to the honour of God, the building up of the Church and the salvation of the world.

-They can be contemplative, living in cloistered communities or hermitages, or active, living in communities that may or may not be connected to parishes, participating in ministry in the world.
+In our community, members can be Contemplative, living in cloistered communities or hermitages, or Active, living in communities that may or may not be connected to parishes, participating in ministry in the world.

 What is Our Vocation?

-The charism of the Franciscans of Halifax is the Gospel, namely to observe the Gospel of our Lord Jesus Christ, living in obedience, without anything of their own and in chastity.
+The charism of the Franciscans of Halifax is the Gospel.
+Namely, when we make temporary or final vows, we promise to observe the Gospel of our Lord Jesus Christ, living in obedience, without anything of our own and in chastity.

 “In the name of the Lord begins the life of the Friars Minor.
 The Rule and life of the Friars Minor is this, namely, to observe the Holy Gospel of our Lord Jesus Christ by living in obedience, without property, and in chastity.”
 Rule of St. Francis Ch.
 1

-They strive to imitate Christ through living according to their religious vows.
-They value evangelical freedom, humility, minority, simplicity and itinerancy, serving God in all those whom they meet, whoever they may be; especially the poor, in body, mind or spirit.
+We strive to imitate Christ through living according to our religious vows.
+We especially value evangelical freedom, humility, minority, simplicity and itinerancy, serving God in all those we meet, whoever they may be; especially the poor, in body, mind or spirit.